kenmaready/CppND-Capstone-Blasteroids/README.md

 <img src="blasteroids.gif"/>

+  ## Gameplay

+  ### Controls:
+  - Right and Left arrows to rotate ship
+  - Up arrow for thrust
+  - Spacebar to fire

+  ### Basic Game Settings:
+  (most settings can be found in src/settings.h)
+  - Destroy all asteroids to move to next round
+  - Blasting a large asteroid breaks it into two medium asteroids, hitting a medium breaks it into two small, and hitting a small destroys it.
+  - A collision between a ship and an asteroid destroys the ship, but not the asteroid.
+  - First round starts with 5 large asteroids (increases by one each round)
+  - Scoring is 10 points for large asteroids, 20 for medium and 40 for small
+  - You have three ships, once all three have been destroyed, game is over and you may play again.

+## Project Description
   In this Capstone Project, we could choose our own C++ application or extend a Snake game example, following principles we've learned throughout the Nanodegree Program.
 The project should demonstrate our ability to independently create applications using a wide range of C++ features.

 ## Dependencies for Running Locally